nuxt-hub/core/docs/content/changelog/workers.md

 Learn more about Nitro WebSocket on the Nitro documentation
 ::

-Check out our [multiplayer-globe](https://github.com/nuxt-hub/multiplayer-globe) template for an example of using websockets. [github.com/nuxt-hub/multiplayer-globe](https://github.com/nuxt-hub/multiplayer-globe
+Check out our [multiplayer-globe](https://github.com/nuxt-hub/multiplayer-globe) template for an example of using websockets ([live demo](https://multiplayer-globe.nuxthub.workers.dev/)).
 )

 ## Deploying to Workers

-Get started by creating a new project and selecting the Cloudflare Workers type via NuxtHub Admin or the latest version of the `nuxthub` CLI ([v0.9.0](https://github.com/nuxt-hub/cli/releases)).
-All our templates are fully compatible with NuxtHub
+Get started by creating a new project and selecting the Cloudflare Workers type on the [NuxtHub Admin](https://admin.hub.nuxt.com) or with the latest version of the `nuxthub` CLI ([v0.9.0](https://github.com/nuxt-hub/cli/releases)).
+All our templates are fully compatible with NuxtHub on Workers.

 We're working on a migration path to help simplify the switch from Cloudflare Pages to Workers.
-Until then, you can deploy your existing Nuxt apps to Cloudflare Workers by setting `hub.workers` to `true`, and linking them to a separate new Cloudflare Workers project type, then manually moving any data stored in your database, KV or blob.
+Until then, you can deploy your existing Nuxt apps to Cloudflare Workers by setting `hub.workers` to `true`, and linking them to a separate new project with the Workers type, then manually moving any data stored in your database, KV or blob.

-::note
+::important
 While NuxtHub on Workers is in beta, preview environments aren't unavailable.
 Stay tuned for updates.
 ::